Euphoria in Puerto Rico as mass protests force governor to resign

 Ricky Shub, 33, agreed that the former scientist should step down.
 But he said Rosselló had become a lightning rod for decades of pent up anger toward corrupt governors.

 “He’s taking the fall for a bunch of past governors that put us in this position,” said Shub, watching the celebrations in the old city from his friend’s roof deck.

 “Everyone here is right to do what they’re doing, but they should have done it 20 years ago.”

-Reporting by Nick Brown in San Juan; Additional reporting by Luis Valentin Ortiz in San Juan, Karen Pierog in Chicago; Writing by Andrew Hay; Editing by Simon Cameron-Moore
+Reporting by Nick Brown in San Juan; Additional reporting by Luis Valentin Ortiz in San Juan, Karen Pierog in Chicago; Writing by Andrew Hay; Editing by Simon Cameron-Moore and Catherine Evans